carl2087/life-sort-drf-api/README.md

  * Checked the heroku build log.
  * Check all config vars were correct.
  * Checked Procfile was correct.
  * Found error in Procfile it was not configured correctly.
-I updated the code and deployed the APi tested it and it was working as intended.
+I updated the code and deployed the API tested it and it was working as intended.

 ## Unresolved bugs